Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Physical model

 \subsection{Energy source of quasi-steady emission}

-\citet{Murase2016} considered a young pulsar/magnetar-driven SN as the source of synchrotron emission from wind nebula.
-Here we extend their model to explain the persistent radio emission from three sources namely FRBs 121102, 190520 and 201124.
+\citet{Murase2016} considered a young pulsar/magnetar-driven SN as the source of synchrotron emission from wind nebulae, and predicted persistent radio emission as counterparts of FRBs earlier than the discovery of FRB 20121102A.
+Here we extend their model to explain the persistent radio emission from three sources, namely FRBs 20121102A, 20190520B and 20201124A.
 We first discuss the energy injection mechanism for these sources, considering both rotation- and magnetic-powered scenarios.